 ANOTHER INDIAN SKULL DUG UP IN LAWTON PARK LOT While spading his garden at 634 Lawton place, Friday, Dr. George W. Gillie dug up the skull of an old Indian, which makes the fourteenth to be uncovered on the same lot in the past few years.
 The skull dug, up by Dr. Gillie was crushed almost flat and beside it lay a copper kettle, knives and trinkets and a big bottle.

 It is the general opinion that this particular plot of ground was at one time used as an Indian burying ground.
-All of the skulls found 80 far have been dug up on the rear of the lot, and no doubt there are many more in the center of it.
+All of the skulls found so far have been dug up on the rear of the lot, and no doubt there are many more in the center of it.

 634 Lawton place is now the Chief Little Turtle Lawton Place Burial Grounds.